Desktop Computing Recommendations for Penn: Current

 Students should consult with their School's computing department for recommendations for individually owned computers.

-Though it is supported for any new system, ISC recommends Windows 8 only for systems with touchscreens.
-There are reasons that individual Schools, Centers, and departments might choose to deploy Windows 8 on select systems, such as specific support considerations or image consistency across their product lines, but Windows 7 will remain the best choice for the majority of institutionally owned Windows systems for the coming year.
+Windows 8.1 Update is significantly more friendly to keyboard and mouse use than Windows 8 RTM or even Windows 8.1, but it is still not optimized for those input methods.
+There are reasons that individual Schools, Centers, and departments might choose to deploy Windows 8.1 Update on select systems, such as specific support considerations or image consistency across their product lines, but with the exception of systems that have touchscreens Windows 7 SP1 will remain the best choice for the majority of institutionally owned Windows systems for the coming year.

 For many areas and use cases at the University, desktop virtualization, thin client deployments, or application virtualization may serve to replace the traditional desktop.
 Support providers should carefully assess their environment before implementing any of these alternate desktop delivery methods, keeping in mind that cost savings on the client side are often offset by greater server and storage needs.
 In the absence of cost benefits, there are other Total Cost of Ownership (TCO) benefits related to support, security, and sustainability that may favor adoption of alternate desktop delivery methods for many use cases across the University.

-Windows Vista and OS X Snow Leopard (10.6) will be retired effective July 1, 2014, with the possibility that the retirement of Snow Leopard will be accelerated if Apple stops providing security updates for it.
+Windows Vista and OS X Snow Leopard (10.6) will be retired effective July 1, 2014.
 Please refer to the Operating System Life Cycles charts for ISC's long-term guidance on operating systems.

 Core i5 (any)